310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-You were worried about that?
-I am sorry, I did not notice.
+you were worried about that? i am sorry, i did not notice.
 {% endbubble %}

 {% bubble Kaoru %}